danfuzz/samizdat/doc/library-guide/Map.md

 On a non-empty map, calls `store(box, mapping)` where `mapping` is the first mapping in the map in its iteration order, and returns a map of the remaining mappings.
-On an empty map, calls `store(box)` and returns void.
+On an empty map, this just returns void.

 <br><br>